All the funfairs in Oxford and across Oxfordshire

 St Giles’ Fair is one of the greatest and most prestigious in the country.
 The fair dates back to 1625 when it was a parish festival to celebrate the feast of the patron saint, St Giles, and is held on the Monday and Tuesday following the first Sunday after St Giles’ Day (01 September).

-The Witney Feast will take place on Monday 12 and Tuesday 13 September at its historic home on The Leys, Witney, with the traditional Golden Gallopers service on the evening of Sunday 11 September 2022.
-Star Flyer, Space, Superstar, Extreme, Jumping Frogs, Dominator, Stargate.
-These are all rides that you are likely to encounter at Witney Feast in 2022.
+The Witney Feast will take place on Monday, 11 and Tuesday, 12 September, at its historic home on The Leys in Witney.
+Star Flyer, Space, Superstar, Extreme, Jumping Frogs, Dominator, Stargate – these are some of the rides you’re likely to encounter at Witney Feast in 2023.

-Don’t miss the annual funfair that transforms Thame’s High Street for three days in September into a mini theme park with rides, bumper cars and candyfloss.
+Don’t miss the annual Thame Fun Fair that transforms Thame’s High Street for three days in September into a mini theme park with rides, bumper cars and candyfloss.
 The fair starts on the third Thursday of September, with the Mayor of Thame officially opening the event at 4.00pm.